 Being a hybrid, as much as we hope for the positive traits, it is possible that your puppy could still inherit the less than desirable traits from either or both parents:

-- Bernese Mountain Dogs can be stubborn and headstrong which can make training challenging.
-Also, with their history in protection, they can also be aloof with strangers
+- Bernese Mountain Dogs can have stubborn and headstrong tendencies that make training challenging.

 In an active home with a patient and gentle owner, this dog really is a curious and smart addition to any family.

 Overall, their temperament is very mellow and affectionate.

 Are Bernedoodles Good Pets?

 Yes.
 They are a fantastic family dog!
 Their super playful, goofy and affectionate personality means that they get along infamously with children.